The Bursaries Scheme

 The Company is also The Trustee of three Charities, The Peshall Textile Charity, The Hirst Scholarship Funds, and The Don Gwillim Charitable Trust.

-In the first, introductory video Freeman and past Bursary Award winner Caitlin Charles-Jones introduces the Framework Knitters' Bursary Awards scheme, as well as framework knitting past, present and future.
+In Introduction to the Framework Knitters Company Freeman and past Bursary Award winner Caitlin Charles-Jones introduces the Framework Knitters' Bursary Awards scheme, as well as framework knitting past, present and future.

-In the second, longer video Caitlin is interviewed by members of the Education Committee and, after we see a brief introduction to the roots of framework knitting at Ruddington's Framework Knitters Museum, Past Master George Turner and others working in the industry explain the present-day framework knitting process.
+In Bursary Awards and the framework knitting process Caitlin is interviewed by members of the Education Committee and, after we see a brief introduction to the roots of framework knitting at Ruddington's Framework Knitters Museum, Past Master George Turner and others working in the industry explain the present-day framework knitting process.
 The video concludes with the presentation of Caitlin's bursary award at the Company's Mansion House banquet.

 Who can apply?